Unirep/Unirep/packages/docs/docs/contracts-api/errors.md

 The givein attester address is not a valid `uint160` type data. <br/>
 Please check if the attester address is correctly assigned while generating proofs.

-## 0x4ae5505e
-- `ProofAlreadyUsed(bytes32 nullilier)`<br/>
-The proof is already used in Unirep contract. <br/>
-A proof cannot be submitted twice in the Unirep protocol.
-This is used to prevent replay attack.

 ## 0xdc215c0a
 - `NullifierAlreadyUsed(uint256 nullilier)`<br/>
 The [nullifier](../protocol/nullifiers) is already used in Unirep contract. <br/>